 The same commercial book-entry system can also reassemble the STRIPS components into a fully constituted coupon security.
 To reconstitute a security, a financial institution or government securities broker or dealer must obtain the appropriate principal component and all unmatured interest components.
 The principal and interest components must be in the appropriate minimum or multiple amounts for a security to be reconstituted.

 The primary reason for reassembling STRIPS is to profit from arbitrage, when the sum of the prices of the components of the Treasury bond was less than the price of a fully reconstituted Treasury bond.

-Interest earned on STRIPS and inflation adjustments to principal on TIPS must be reported in the year in which it is earned, even though no income is actually received until maturity or until the STRIPS or TIPS are sold.
+Interest earned from STRIPS and from inflation adjustments to principal on TIPS must be reported in the year when earned, even though income is not received until maturity or until the STRIPS or TIPS are sold.

 Hence, STRIPS and TIPS are attractive investments for tax-deferred accounts, such as individual retirement accounts and 401(k) plans, and for non-taxable accounts, which include pension funds.

 Every investor in STRIPS or TIPS receives a report each year displaying the amount of interest income from the financial institution, government securities broker, or government securities dealer that maintains the account in which the securities are held.